welbornio/hulk/README.md

 The above example will give you the following:
  1. Calling `hulk push` will run the 3 commands you see under `push:`, in the order they appear, in a synchronous manner.
- 2. Calling 'hulk deploy' will run the `push` build, and then run the push to the heroku server.
+ 2. Calling `hulk deploy` will run the `push` build, and then run the push to the heroku server.

 ### Nesting builds